-The College will provide written notification to and will work with the survivor to put in place safety measures appropriate to the situation, regardless of whether the crime was reported to campus or local police and regardless of whether the incident occurred on or off campus both in the interim from when they notify the college through the conclusion of college or legal action when necessary.
+The College will provide written notification to and will work with the survivor to put in place safety measures appropriate to the situation, whether the crime was reported to campus or local police and regardless or whether the incident occurred on or off campus both in the interim from when they notify the college through the conclusion of college or legal action when necessary.
 These may include, and will be provided when appropriate and reasonably available:

-- The College will assist the survivor with notifying campus or local police - The College will facilitate campus housing or academic changes, as necessary. - The College will facilitate changes in transportation, as necessary. - The College will facilitate changes in working conditions, as necessary. - The College will issue campus Intentional Avoidance Notices/No-Contact

-- Directives, as requested. - The Campus Safety & Wellbeing office will issue Trespass Notices, as necessary. - The College will assist survivors in obtaining harassment prevention or domestic violence prevention orders through the local court under Massachusetts General Laws Ch.
+- The College will assist the survivor with notifying campus or local police - The College will facilitate campus housing or academic changes, as necessary. - The College will facilitate changes in transportation, as necessary. - The College will facilitate changes in working conditions, as necessary. - The College will issue campus Intentional Avoidance Notices, as requested. - The Campus Safety and Wellbeing office will issue Trespass Notices, as necessary. - The College will assist survivors in obtaining harassment prevention or domestic violence prevention orders through the local court under Massachusetts General Laws Ch.
 258E or 209A.

-Campus & Court Orders
+Campus and Court Orders

-Campus Safety & Wellbeing and Justice, Equity, and Antiracism team members can assist survivors in obtaining protections:
+Campus Safety and Wellbeing and Student Success and Engagement team members can assist survivors in obtaining protections:

-- Intentional Avoidance Notice / Campus No-Contact Directive: Issued by the Justice, Equity, and Antiracism team members to limit interactions and contact between students. - Restraining Order: Issued by the courts ordering the respondent to refrain from abusing or contacting a complainant.
+- Intentional Avoidance Notice /formerly, Campus No-Contact Directive: Issued by the Student Success and Engagement team members to limit interactions and contact between students. - Restraining Order: Issued by the courts ordering the respondent to refrain from abusing or contacting a complainant.
 Issued when the court determines a domestic relationship.
 The courts have Victim Advocates that can assist survivors with the court process and to establish appropriate protections. - Harassment Prevention Order: Issued by the courts ordering the respondent to refrain from contacting or harassing the complainant.
 Can be an option in dating violence and stalking situations as well as sexual assault situations where no long-term relationship exists between the respondent and complainant.